numberkit/numberkit/docs/modules/core.md

 `number`

-The sum of all numbers in the array, or NaN if the array is empty.
+The sum of all numbers in the array.

 ___